sinadaryaei/c0523-code-solutions/html-syntax/html-syntax-quiz-notes.md

   `<img>` Image element, `<ul`> unordered list.

 - What is the purpose of HTML attributes?
-  HTML attributes purpose is to provide specific information associated with the attribute sing a name-value pair.
+  HTML attributes purpose is to provide specific information and functionality.

 - Give an example of an HTML entity (escape character).
   An example of HTML entity is the (escape character) `&copy;` represents